-What Is a Family-Centered Medical Home?
+What Is a Patient-Centered Medical Home?

 Why should you care?
-Many hospitals try to create an environment they call “Family-Centered Care” which is more a derivative of Family-Centered Medical Home, a concept first introduced by the American Academy of Pediatrics (AAP) in 1967.
+Many hospitals try to create an environment they call “Family-Centered Care” which is more a derivative of Patient-Centered Medical Home, a concept first introduced by the American Academy of Pediatrics (AAP) in 1967.
 At that time, it was envisioned as a central source for all the medical information about a child. […]

 Volunteer Highlight – Maureen Girouard